uesleibros/wasabi/docs/ERRORS.md

 | 11004 | WSANO_DATA | Hostname exists but has no IP address record |

 **What to check:**

-- Verify the hostname is correct
+* Verify the hostname is correct.
-- Try pinging the hostname from a command prompt
+* Try pinging the hostname from a command prompt.
-- Check if a proxy is required for external access
+* Check if a proxy is required for external access.
-- Try using an IP address directly to isolate DNS issues
+* Try using an IP address directly to isolate DNS issues.

 ```vb
 ' Example error output